gabstv/automator-workflows/README.md

 bash <(curl -fsSL https://raw.github.com/gabstv/automator-workflows/go/install)
 ```

 The script explains what it will do and then pauses before it does it.
-If you don’t trust it, [download zip package](https://github.com/gabstv/automator-workflows/releases) and manually copy the workflows to `~/Library/Services/`.
+If you don’t trust it, [download the zip package](https://github.com/gabstv/automator-workflows/releases) and manually copy the workflows to `~/Library/Services/`.

 ## Available Workflows